weixian-zhang/Fuzzie/README.md

 #### Terms and Concepts

-* Fuzz Context - fuzz context contains hostname, port, number of test cases to fuzz and API operations discovered by writing Request Messages
+* Fuzz Context - fuzz context contains hostname, port, number of test cases to fuzz, and API operations discovered by writing Request Messages
 * wordlist-type - the real potential of Fuzzie is allowing user to write [Request Messages](#api-discovery) and Fuzzie converts each Request Message into a http call.
 Within Request Message, exact input format like JSON, XML, files, plain text or simply any format, with parameters can be described in Request Message.
 By replacing wordlist-type {{ wordlist type }} with parameter value, during fuzzing, Fuzzie will replace the parameter values with fuzz data, thus, performing a Grey-Box testing on your REST and GraphQL APIs.
 example: